CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

    ![](./media/ex2img4.png)

 1. In the next pane, click the **Select to browse** option as shown.
-In the popup window to select files, navigate to `C:\datasets\Store-Operations-with-Copilot-Studio-lab-datasets\Fabrikam Returns Policy for Customers` file.
+In the pop-up window to select files, navigate to `C:\datasets\Store-Operations-with-Copilot-Studio-lab-datasets\Fabrikam Returns Policy for Customers` file.

    ![](./media/ex2img5.png)